ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 Existing cost types defined in [](#RFC7285) allow only scalar cost values.
 However, the "path vector" abstraction requires to convey vector format information.
-To achieve this requirement, this document defines a new cost mode to enable the cost value to carry an array of elements, and a new cost metric to take names of ANEs as elements in the array.
+To achieve this requirement, this document defines a new cost mode to enable the cost value to carry an array of ANEs.
 We call such an array of ANEs a path vector.
-In this way, the cost map and endpoint cost service can convey the path vector to represent the routing information.
+In this way, the cost map and endpoint cost map can convey the path vector to represent the routing information.
 Detailed information and specifications are given in [](#mode-spec) and [](#metric-spec).

+The path vector must be computed by one specific metric like the available bandwidth and the network delay.
+This information is specified by `cost-metric`.

 <!-- ### New Cost Metric: ane-path ### {#ALTO.PV.CostMetric}